-The objective of positive parenting (like inductive discipline)is to develop and nurture your bond with your kid while simultaneously developing a person who will do good in the world.
+The objective of positive parentingis to develop and nurture your bond with your kid while simultaneously developing a person who will do good in the world.

-Time-out communicates that we are unable to cope with our childrens behaviour, that we do not want to face the part of them that is loud, angry, and dirty.
+Time-out communicates that we are unable to cope with our children’s behavior, that we do not want to face the part of them that is loud, angry, and dirty.
 It separates you.